Having trouble with the neighbours?

 Noisy or dirty pets can be a serious problem between neighbours.

-If an animal is making noise until the early hours of the morning, or using your garden without permission, you have grounds for complaint.
+If a dog’s barking until the early hours of the morning, or using your garden without permission, you have grounds for complaint.

 Persistent inconsiderate parking, for example in front of others’ drives, is common behaviour from nuisance neighbours.